ruricolist/serapeum/reference.md

 SPLIT designates where to split SEQ; it defaults to half the length, but can be specified.

-If SEQ is of an odd length, the split is made using `ceiling` rather than `truncate`.
+The split is made using `ceiling` rather than `truncate`.
 This is on the theory that, if SEQ is a single-element list, it should be returned unchanged.

-### `(dsu-sort seq fn &key key)`
+### `(dsu-sort seq fn &key key stable)`

 Decorate-sort-undecorate using KEY.
 Useful when KEY is an expensive function (e.g. database access).